 18. Leeds vs Man United (Roses rivalry)

+It is among one of the oldest and biggest football rivalries In Britain.
 The rivalry originates from the strong enmity between the historic counties of Lancashire and Yorkshire, which is popularly believed to have its origins in the Wars of the Roses of the 15th century.
 Although the cities of Leeds and Manchester lie over 40 miles apart, the tradition is upheld and this strong feeling can still be seen between the two clubs.

 Manchester United has won 47 of these matches compared to Leeds’ 27.